cruyffturn/AM-TIST24/erdosrenyi/readme.txt

 Step 3.
 The summary table will be in the folder 04_19/output_result/ for missDAG-ICA algorithm -results_exp_type_0_0.125_type_graph_er_type_noise_gumbel_type_scm_linear_short.xlsx

-iv.
-Nonlinear ANMs with Gaussian Noise
+iv) Nonlinear ANMs with Gaussian Noise

 Step 1.
 Change the file helper_sim by seting type_scm = 'mlp' in function get_cfg().